-The CCIH Community Training program is a tuition-based program appropriate for either provisional or fully licensed therapists who are looking for an intensive training experience and community involvement, but do not desire a full-time commitment.
+The CCIH Community Training program is a tuition-based program appropriate for either provisional or fully licensed therapists who are looking for an intensive training experience and involvement in our professional community, but do not desire a full-time commitment.

 CCIH Community Trainees will receive: